Networks and Alliances

 To achieve its aims, UNICA carries out member-driven activities, the content, format, and frequency of which depend substantially on UNICA Member Universities’ engagement and interest.

-To learn more about UNICA at UCPH please contact Hedvig Gyde Thomsen.
+To learn more about UNICA at UCPH, please contact Sara Dinesen.

 The Erasmus+ Programme is an umbrella term encompassing all the European Commission’s actions within higher education, adult education, young people etc. The Programme, which runs in the period 2014-2020, consists of three Key Actions: 1) Mobility of Individuals; 2) Cooperation for innovation and the exchange of good practices; and 3) Support for policy reform.